opetitprestataire/label-studio/docs/source/guide/plugin_examples.md

 This labeling configuration arranges three video players vertically, making it easier to view and annotate each video frame.

-The script ensures the videos are synced, with one player showing one frame forward, and another player the previous frame.
+The plugin ensures the videos are synced, with one player showing one frame forward, and another player the previous frame.

 ![Screenshot of JSON error message](/images/project/video_sync.png)

-#### Script
+#### Plugin

 ```javascript
 // Wait for the Label Studio Interface to be ready